MicrosoftDocs/openapi-docs/OpenAPI/kiota/quickstarts/cli.md

 ## Create the client application

-The final step is to update the **Program.cs** file that was generated as part of the console application, replacing its contents with the code below.
+The final step is to update the **Program.cs** file that was generated as part of the console application, replacing its contents with the following code.

 :::code language="csharp" source="~/code-snippets/get-started/quickstart/cli/src/Program.cs" id="ProgramSnippet":::